 Mansion & Grounds

-James and Dolley regularly welcomed guests to Montpelier, and the centerpiece of the Montpelier experience is the Mansion.
-The guided tour takes visitors through the Drawing Room, filled with art and conversation pieces, and the dining room, where they hosted dinner parties for distinguished guests, friends, and family.
+James and Dolley regularly welcomed guests to Montpelier and the centerpiece of the Montpelier experience is the Mansion.
+The guided first floor tour takes visitors through the Drawing Room, filled with art and conversation pieces and the dining room where they hosted dinner parties for distinguished guests, friends and family.
 Also included is the Presidential Library, which is filled with books and maps that reveal the brilliant mind of James Madison.

-Join other nature lovers on Montpelier’s Demonstration Forest Walk or Big Woods Walk
+Join other nature lovers on Montpelier’s Big Woods Walk on October 20 or the Working Woods Walk on October 27.